 While a chef's knife is an excellent all-around tool and likely your go-to knife, it isn't good for everything.
-It won't do a very good job on bread--you need a serrated knife for that--and it's terrible for working with small items like strawberries and Brussels sprouts--you need a paring knife for those.
+It won't do a very good job on bread--you need a serrated knife for that--and it's terrible for working with small items like strawberries and Brussels sprouts--you need a small paring knife for those.

 In fact, using the wrong knife can be downright dangerous.
 You're more likely to slip or jerk an unsuitable knife, which means you're in greater danger of cutting yourself.

 How do you know which knife is the right knife?
 You can learn your knives, or you can just use common sense: don't use a big knife for a small task (and vice versa), use a serrated knife for soft objects like bread; don't use a big heavy knife for a delicate de-boning operation, etc.

 And never, ever try to cut through bone, anything frozen, or anything particularly hard (some winter squashes, for example) with a lightweight knife.
 This can result in disaster--not only emergency-room level injuries, but you can ruin your knife, as well.